eray-onur/enginex/README.md

 # EngineX

 An http server with planned POSIX threads support for concurrency.
 This is a school project.
+Still a WIP.

 ## Installation